 Design compensators for systems specified as numeric LTI models.
 Available compensator design techniques include PID tuning, root locus analysis, pole placement, LQG optimal control, and frequency domain loop-shaping.
 See PID Controller Tuning, Classical Control Design, or Linear-Quadratic-Gaussian Control.

-Manually tune many control architectures using the SISO Design Tool.
+Manually tune many control architectures using Control System Designer.
 See Classical Control Design.

 Use tuning commands such as

-the Control System Tuner app to automatically tune a control system
+System Tuner to automatically tune a control system that you